 2. We tested and learned from their audience

-Not only the videos needed to be creative and entertaining, but they also had to offer something relevant to the viewers.
+Not only did the videos need to be creative and entertaining, but they also had to offer something relevant to the viewers.
 Our creative team’s Ryan Goodge developed 5 tutorial videos with a step-by-step approach, such as “How to”, “Simple Ways To” and “5 Tips To”.
 We produced and published the videos for about one month and then checked what was the watch rate on each of them.

 The initial tests had a watch rate of around 80% and a high amount of YouTube views.
 We used the insights to influence the rest of the content strategy and produce more videos.
 After we published the following tutorial videos with the same concept, the average watch rate was around 78% – which is technically the full video, since the remaining 22% are credits and end screen.